Grant Guidelines

 - Organizations using fiscal sponsors

-- Programs exclusively serving Minneapolis and the surrounding West Metro area
+- Organizations exclusively serving Minneapolis and the surrounding West Metro area

 - Scholarships and grants to individuals